dotdash32/IITC/CAD/Tools/Double_Hero_Me/readme.md

 ![Double_Hero_Me](/images/Double_Hero_Me.png)

+## Caveats

+This is sort of a legacy tool group, stitched together quickly for expedited testing.
+It absolutely works, but most things are at slight angles, and the hot end mount on the right isn't the same length to the D-sub connector.
+It is harder to print (support needed), and the fans are not optimized.

 ### Needed Materials

 - 1x `Hotend_Mount`
 - 1x`Top_Hat`
 - 2x Creality MK8 Hot ends
 - 2x 40mm Fan
 - 2x Bowden tubes
 - 1x `Dsub_Cap_left`